V-Vivek/Data-Engineering-Assignments/Python OOP Assignment.md

 ## Python OOP Assignment
 Q1.
 What is the purpose of Python's OOP?
 > Python OOP concept helps us to solve complex problems by using objects(Similar to real world)
 > OOP has other advantages like Encapsulation, Ploymorphism, Abstraction, Inheritance, etc.

 Q2.
 Where does an inheritance search look for an attribute?
 > In an inheritance the attribute is first serached in the class the object was created.
 Later it will search in the upper super classes.

 Q3.
 How do you distinguish between a class object and an instance object?
 > Instance object is always associated with self keyword & it is bound yo a particular object.
 > Class object is bound to a class & hence self keyword is not used.

 Q4.
 What makes the first argument in a class’s method function special?
 > In a class the first argument is self keyword.
 It is nothing but a refernce to the object who called that method.

 Q5.
 What is the purpose of the init method?
-> \__init\__() method in a class is a constructor of that calss
+> \__init\__() method in a class is a constructor of that calss.
 > It gets called as soon as an object is created.

 Q6.
 What is the process for creating a class instance?
 > Class instance can be created anywhere in the body of class.
-> We can declare & define it similar to any other variable declartion without the self keyword
+> We can declare & define it similar to any other variable declartion without the self keyword.

 Q7.
 What is the process for creating a class?
+> Class is created using the *class* keyword.
 ```
 # Creating blank class
 class Data():